 \section{Abstract}

 Randomness, mainly in the form of random numbers, is the fundamental prerequisite for the security of many cryptographic tasks.
 Quantum randomness can be extracted even if adversaries are fully aware of the protocol and even control the randomness source.
-However, an adversary can further manipulate the randomness via detector blinding attacks, which are hacking attacks suffered by protocols with trusted detectors.
-Here, by treating no-click events as valid error events, we propose a quantum random number generation protocol that can simultaneously address source vulnerability and ferocious detector blinding attacks.
+However, an adversary can further manipulate the randomness via tailored detector blinding attacks, which are hacking attacks suffered by protocols with trusted detectors.
+Here, by treating no-click events as valid events, we propose a quantum random number generation protocol that can simultaneously address source vulnerability and ferocious tailored detector blinding attacks.
 The method can be extended to high-dimensional random number generation.
-We experimentally demonstrate the ability of our protocol to generate random numbers for two-dimensional measurement with a generation speed of 0.515 Mbps, which is two orders of magnitude higher than that of device-independent protocols that can address both issues of imperfect sources and imperfect detectors.
+We experimentally demonstrate the ability of our protocol to generate random numbers for two-dimensional measurement with a generation speed of 0.1 bit per pulse.

-\section{INTRODUCTION}
+\section{Introduction}

 The unpredictability of random numbers was originally intended to refer to a lack of correlation between numbers.
-However, pseudorandom numbers~\cite{pserand,pserand3} and true random numbers~\cite{truerand1,truerand2} are obtained through deterministic formulas and dynamics, respectively, implying some correlation of these numbers and, hence, some predictability of subsequent numbers.
+In the current study, pseudorandom numbers~\cite{pserand,pserand3} are obtained through deterministic formulas implying some correlation of these numbers and, hence, some predictability of subsequent numbers.
+For the physical true random numbers~\cite{truerand1,truerand2}, the source of its randomness has not been fully studied.
 In contrast, quantum random numbers~\cite{QRNG1,QRNG2} are considered to have inherent randomness based on the completeness of quantum mechanics.
 Quantum random number generators (QRNGs) have thus been widely investigated to obtain unpredictable random numbers.
 In addition to their lack of correlation, the practical security of quantum random numbers has received considerable attention as their fields of application~\cite{app1,app2,app4} expand to cryptographic tasks~\cite{yin2016practical,app3,fu2015long,app5,liu2021homodyne}.